User Tools

 Site Tools

-Effective treatment of violent behavior in humans
+Potentially effective treatment of violent behavior in humans

 en:violmed.png

 It is known that humans have a violence inhibition mechanism, which causes them to experience an aversive reaction to harming other people.
 The serotonergic system of the brain is responsible for this mechanism and the regulation of aggression in general[1][2].
 Therefore, it is reasonable to conclude that the most effective therapy for violent behavior should focus on restoring its healthy functioning.
-And now we will offer a number of medications that can help people who are prone to committing violence.
+And now, we will offer a number of medications that can help people who are prone to committing violence.

 Among SSRIs, vortioxetine (most commonly sold under the brand names Brintellix and Trintellix) is particularly noteworthy.
-Although, due to its novelty, it has not yet been widely tested for its anti-aggressive effect (however, there are already studies on single patients), because of its multimodal mechanism of action, including action on serotonin 1A and 1B receptors, this drug is considered to have great potential in the treatment of pathological expressions of aggression and to be safer and more effective than other SSRIs[16][17][18][19].
+Although, due to its novelty, it has not yet been widely tested for its anti-aggressive effect (however, there are already studies on single patients), because of its multimodal mechanism of action, including action on serotonin 1A and 1B receptors, this drug is considered to have a great potential in the treatment of pathological expressions of aggression and to be safer and more effective than other SSRIs[17][18][19][20].

-When using any of these medications, it is important to carefully select dosages and take into account possible side effects; if any of them are present, it is necessary to immediately stop taking the medication that caused them!
+When using any of these medications, it is important to carefully select dosages and take into account possible side effects; if any of them are present, it is necessary to stop taking the medication that caused them immediately!
 But if everything is done correctly, you can expect a positive result, consisting in the improvement of the behavior of a person who previously actively harmed and even attacked other people by correcting the deficit in the violence inhibition mechanism.

 1) Blair, R. J. R. (1995).
 A cognitive developmental approach to morality: investigating the psychopath.
 Cognition 57, 1-29. doi:10.1016/0010-0277(95)00676-p